JUST-MOS/just_cutsky_mock/README.md

 halo_vrms
 ```

-`all0.dat` uses the same NYU-VAGC column convention as the reference scripts: redshift in column 3, `Mr` in column 4, `g-r` in column 7, and log stellar mass in column 8.
+`all0.dat` structure: redshift in column 3, `Mr` in column 4, `g-r` in column 7, and log stellar mass in column 8.

-There is no dependency on an Uchuu delta/environment file.

-## Install
+# Install

 ```bash
 pip install -e .
 ```

-Dependencies are declared in `pyproject.toml`.

-## End-to-end test / example

-Place the lightweight example files at exactly:
+Dependencies:

+# Example fro test

+Using the following two small-size files for test:

 ```text
 examples/data/uchuu/uchuu_catalog.h5